nix-community/developer-workshop/2024-11-report/README.md

 ![](./DSC05633.jpg)

 Saturday's hacking ended with a group photo while discussions continued late into the evening over this edition's culinary feat: cheese fondue and Glühwein.
-On Sunday the hacking continued, with brave Nix evangelists who brought their friends or colleages receiving their honorary T-shirts ("I'm a special snowflake" and "🪟🍎🐧❄ One of these things is not like the others" went out of stock quickly).
+On Sunday the hacking continued, with brave Nix evangelists who brought their friends or colleagues receiving their honorary T-shirts ("I'm a special snowflake" and "🪟🍎🐧❄ One of these things is not like the others" went out of stock quickly).

 Over the weekend, the group [created 28](https://github.com/search?q=org%3ANixOS+ZurichZHF+created%3A2024-11-23..2024-11-25&type=pullrequests) and [closed 24](https://github.com/search?q=org%3ANixOS+ZurichZHF+closed%3A2024-11-23..2024-11-25&type=pullrequests) issues or pull requests, an all time high!
 At the time of writing, the event series resulted in [108 created](https://github.com/search?q=org%3ANixOS+ZurichZHF+created%3A%3C2025-01-19&type=pullrequests) and [105 concluded](https://github.com/search?q=org%3ANixOS+ZurichZHF+closed%3A%3C2025-01-19&type=pullrequests) contributions.